mesur-io/dilithium/spec/spec.md

 CRYSTALS-Dilithium, brings several advantages over other approaches to signature suites:

-- Post Quantum
-- Simple implementation while maintaing security
+- Post Quantum in nature - use of lattices and other approaches that should remain hard problems even when under attack utilizing quantum approaches
+- Simple implementation while maintaing security - a danger in many possible approaches to cryptography is that it may be possible inadvertantly introduce errors in code that lead to weakness or decreases in security level
-- Signature and Public Key Size
+- Signature and Public Key Size - compared to other post quantum approaches a reasonable key size has been achieved that also preserves desired security properties
-- Conservative parameter space
+- Conservative parameter space - parameterization is utilized for the purposes of defining the sizes of marices in use, and thereby the number of polynomials described by the key material.
-- Parameter set adjustment for greater security
+- Parameter set adjustment for greater security - increasing this matrix size increases the number of polynomials, and thereby the security level
-- Performance and optimization
+- Performance and optimization - the approach makes use of well known transforms that can be highly optimized, especially with use of hardware optimizations without being so large that it cannot be deployed in embedded or IoT environments without some degree of optimization.

+The primary known disadvantage to CRYSTALS-Dilithium is the size of keys and signatures, especially as compared to classical approaches for digital signing.

 ## Notational Conventions